-Our cardamom is sweet and tart, reminiscent of summer fruits, fresh herbs and cut grass.
-The cardamom fruit turns yellow as it ripens and has a slightly softer, sweeter flavor than standard green cardamom, but is perfect in recipes that call for green cardamom.
+Our Cloud Forest Cardamom is sweet and tart, reminiscent of summer fruits, fresh herbs and cut grass.
+It comes straight from a single-estate regenerative farm in the high-altitude cloud forests of Guatemala.
+The fruit turns yellow as it ripens on the vine and has a softer and sweeter flavor that makes it a perfect upgrade to standard green cardamom.

 - Cook down with fruit juice for a savory/sweet sauce or jam